schmuckh/TeamsChannelArchiver/README.md

 ## Usage
 ![image](https://user-images.githubusercontent.com/124037247/216258438-b57451d6-4b81-4600-b5a1-64a397e923a5.png)

-Click on Login will open the Azure Login Dialog in your Browser
+Click on Login will open the Azure Login Dialog in your browser

-Choose Timeframe to Export (Default: Last 90 days)
+Choose a Timeframe to Export (Default: Last 90 days)

-Select Team
+Select a Team (only Teams you are a member)

-Select Channel
+Select a Channel (only Channels you are a member)

 Select format (Text/HTML or both)